Elinsrc/Client-Mod/README.md

 Inside the prompt navigate to the hlsdk directory, using `cd` command, e.g.
 ```
-cd C:\Users\username\projects\client-mod
+cd C:\Users\username\projects\Client-Mod
 ```

-Note: if client-mod is unpacked on another disk, nagivate there first:
+Note: if Client-Mod is unpacked on another disk, nagivate there first:
 ```
 D:
-cd projects\client-mod
+cd projects\Client-Mod
 ```

 ### Building